-Treatment will depend on your symptoms, your age, and your general health.
+Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.
 Treatment may also include:

 The main symptoms of reactive arthritis will often go away in a few months.
 Some people may have mild arthritis symptoms for up to a year.
 Others may develop mild long-term arthritis.
 Up to half of people will have a flare-up of reactive arthritis in the future.
 In rare cases, the condition may lead to chronic, severe arthritis.
-This can result in joint damage.
+This can lead to joint damage.